 There may be times when you need to call a skilled and experienced professional who can unblock the drain for you.
 They will have specialised equipment that can reach areas you might not be able to see.
 If you have tried to unblock the drain yourself and it hasn’t worked, then this may be the time to call in a reputable company.
 This is provided that the blockage is within your property boundary.

-No-one likes to deal with a blocked drain, but there are steps that you can take to minimise the likelihood of it happening in the first place, as well as to help clear the blockage should it occur.
+No-one likes to deal with a blocked drain, but there are steps that you can take to minimize the likelihood of it happening in the first place, as well as to help clear the blockage should it occur.

 If you are at all unsure what to do in the face of a blocked drain, bear in mind that it’s quick and easy to contact the First Call Drainage UK team via phone or email.